Skip to main content

 (4) Common procedural terminology (CPT): also known as current procedural terminology, is a list of descriptive terms and identifying codes, as published by the American medical association (AMA) for reporting medical services and procedures performed.

-(6) Eligible child: a student for whom medicaid reimbursement may be sought through the medicaid school program who is enrolled in an entity defined in paragraph (B)(1) of rule 5160-35-02 of the Administrative Code, who is between the age of three to twenty-one, and has an individualized education program in which is indicated services that are allowable under medicaid.
+(6) Eligible child: a student for whom medicaid reimbursement may be sought through the medicaid school program who is enrolled in an entity defined in paragraph (B)(1) of rule 5160-35-02 of the Administrative Code, who is between the age of three to twenty-one, and has an individualized education program (IEP), a 504 plan, or a school services plan of care documenting medical necessity in that it indicates services that are allowable under medicaid.
+An eligible child can also be a student who is enrolled in an entity defined in paragraph (B)(1) of rule 5160-35-02 of the Administrative Code, who is between the ages of three and twenty-one years, who receives an allowable service outlined in rule 5160-35-07 of the Administrative Code.

 (7) Healthcare common procedure coding system (HCPCS): is a uniform method for health care providers and medical suppliers to report professional services, procedures and supplies.

-(8) The individualized education program (IEP) is as defined in section 3323.011 of the Revised Code.
+(8) The individualized education program (IEP): is as defined in section 3323.011 of the Revised Code.

-(9) Licensed practitioner of the healing arts: for purposes of these rules, includes the qualified practitioners delineated in rule 5160-35-05 of the Administrative Code.
+(9) Practitioner of the healing arts: for purposes of Chapter 5160-35 of the Administrative Code, includes the qualified practitioners delineated in rule 5160-35-05 of the Administrative Code.

-(10) Local education agency: school districts of the state as defined in sections 3311.01 to 3311.05 of the Revised Code.
+(10) Local education agency: school districts of the state as defined in sections 3311.01 to 3311.04 of the Revised Code.

-(15) Medicaid school program (MSP): is as set forth in Chapter 5160-35 of the Administrative Code.
+(14) Medicaid school program (MSP): means the program set forth in Chapter 5160-35 of the Administrative Code.

-(16) MSP provider: educational entity that meets the qualifications delineated in rule 5160-35-02 of the Administrative Code.
+(15) MSP provider: educational entity as defined in section 5162.364 of the Revised Code and rule 5160-35-02 of the Administrative Code.

-(18) Skilled services: services of such complexity and sophistication that the service can be safely and effectively performed only by or under the supervision of a licensed practitioner of the healing arts practicing within the scope of their licensure.
+(17) Skilled services: services of such complexity and sophistication that the service can be safely and effectively performed only by or under the supervision of a practitioner as defined in rule 5160-35-05 of the Administrative Code of the healing arts practicing within the scope of their licensure.
 Skilled services do not include services provided by persons not licensed in accordance with the Ohio Revised Code.

-(20) Supervision: is as defined in rules 4753-7-02, 4755-27-01, 4755-27-02, 4755-27-04, and 4755-7-04 of the Administrative Code.
+(19) Supervision: is as defined in rules 4755:2-2-02, 4755:2-2-03, 4755:2-2-05 and 4753-7-02 of the Administrative Code as applicable to each provider type.

 Supplemental Information